Skwiix - Musical-Info-Advice-Support

 Tip 2

-As a beginner, it is always best to stick a basic or student trumpet until you become more proficient and are ready move on to an intermediate or professional instrument.
-There is very little need for you to purchase a new trumpet until you are capable of using it as trumpets can be expensive.
+As a beginner, it is always best to stick to a basic or student trumpet until you become more proficient and are ready to move on to an intermediate or professional instrument.
+There is very little need for you to purchase a new trumpet until you are capable of using it, as trumpets can be expensive.

 Tip 3

 Determine the level of trumpet to buy.
-An intermediate trumpet will usually have more resistance in the upper register to prevent the player from over-blowing and ruining his/her tune.
-A professional instrument, depending on the model, will have little to no resistance, but will cost you a bit more.
+An intermediate trumpet usually has more resistance in the upper register to prevent the player from over-blowing and ruining their tune.
+Depending on the model, a professional instrument will have little to no resistance but will cost you more.

 Tip 4

-If your sound is bright and brassy, then you may want to purchase a cornet, a large bore trumpet, or a Ring Mute.
-If your sound is dark, which is tough to do without practice, you might want to start out on a small bore trumpet.
+If your sound is bright and brassy, you may want to purchase a cornet, a large-bore trumpet, or a Ring Mute.
+If your sound is dark and challenging without practice, you might want to start on a small bore trumpet.

 Tip 5

-Used saxophones will normally be less expensive that newer ones.
-Many music stores offer both new and used saxophones and can assist you in choosing the right fit for you or your child.
+Used saxophones will typically be less expensive than newer ones.
+Many music stores offer new and used saxophones and can assist you in choosing the right fit for you or your child.

 Tip 6